Android Pie: User experience

-The notification area was redesigned, with the clock moved to the left, and the number of icons that may be displayed at once limited to four, in order to accommodate displays that may have "notch" cutouts in the center.
+The notification area was redesigned, with the clock moved to the left and the number of icons displayed at once limited to 4 to accommodate displays with a "notch" cutout in the center.
 The drop-down panels attached to quick settings items have been removed; long-pressing a toggle directs users to the relevant settings screen.
 Notifications for chats can now be threaded, displaying previous messages within (complementing the existing inline reply functionality).
-If a particular type of notification is frequently dismissed, the user will now be offered to disable it.
+If a particular type of notification is frequently dismissed, the user will now be offered the option to turn it off.
 The Do Not Disturb mode has been overhauled with a larger array of settings.

-The power menu now contains a screenshot button (which itself now supports cropping an image after taking one), and an optional "lockdown" mode that disables biometric unlock methods.
-The volume pop-up now only controls media volume, as well as the choice of sound, vibrate, or silent modes for notifications.
-Users are directed to the settings menu to change the volume of notifications.
+The power menu now includes a screenshot button (which now supports cropping an image after taking one) and an optional "lockdown" mode that turns off biometric unlock methods.
+The volume pop-up now only controls media volume, as well as the choice of sound, vibration, or silent modes for notifications.
+Users are directed to the settings menu to adjust notification volume.
 A magnifier display has been added to text selection, and "smart linkify" offers access to relevant apps if particular types of text (such as phone numbers or addresses) are highlighted.

 Pie introduced Digital Wellbeing, a feature aimed at curbing smartphone addiction.